pkaushik/pkaushik.github.io/source/_posts/2013-12-27-realtime-maps-with-meteor-and-leaflet.markdown

 ```

 <h3>Adding Markers to the Map in Realtime</h3>
-So far, we've saved a newly created party into the server-side Parties mongo collection and Meteor (behind the scenes) has transmitted it back to the client-side monomongo collection with the same name.
+So far, we've saved a newly created party into a server-side mongo collection and Meteor, behind the scenes, has transmitted it back to a client-side minimongo collection with the same name (Parties).
 We can verify this by typing ```Parties.findOne()``` into the JavaScript console.

-Let's now observe changes to the client's monomongo collection and automatically draw a map marker every time a new party is added to the collection.
-Since this only needs to be set up once, we can put the following code in the map template's ```created()``` callback.
-This replaces the D3 circle drawing code from the original example.
+Let's now observe changes to a client-side query of the minimongo collection, and automatically draw a map marker whenever a new party is added.
+Since this only needs to be set up once, we can put the ```cursor.observe()``` code in the map template's ```created()``` callback.
+This replaces the D3 svg circle drawing code from the original example.

 ``` js
 var map, markers = {};